Bringing Hope to the despaired

 Serve the community,provide aid,improve lives and help end poverty.

 With 72% of Zimbabweans living under the poverty line Faith Foundation seeks to eradicate poverty and hunger through empowering and supporting individuals and families living in poverty.
-Faith Foundation pays special attention to adolescent girls and young women as females make over half of the population and are at risk of unemployment, gender-based violence and poverty.
+Faith Foundation pays special attention to adolescent girls and young women as females make over half of the population and are at risk of unemployment, HIV&AIDS, gender-based violence and poverty.

 Who We Are